AlexWaygood/typeshed-stats/examples/example.md

 ### Stubtest platforms in CI

-In CI, stubtest is run on win32, linux and darwin.
+In CI, stubtest is run on darwin, linux and win32.

 ### Pyright settings in CI: *not strict*